JohnVinyard/music-synthesis/README.md

 # TODO
+- ~~conv upscale with large gen and disc filters~~
-- multiscale with conditioned disc channels
+- *non-learned upscale with large generator and disc filters*
-- multiscale with no conv transpose
+- conv upscale with large disc filters
-- multiscale w/out re/decompose
+- original multiscale w/out re/decompose
 - multiscale with filterbank generator and disc
 - multiscale with filterbank + filtered noise
 - think about what it means that multiscale formulation performs well on this many speakers (i.e. it also performs well on TIMIT)
+- DDSP + top band multiscale

 - DDSP generator with multiscale disc